hostuser/freckles.old/README.rst

 What this does:

  - checks out the repository of dotfile(s) at `https://github.com/makkus/freckles-quickstart.git <https://github.com/makkus/freckles-quickstart>`_
  - installs all the applications/packages that are configured in that repo (only the emacs-like editor ``zile`` in this case)
+ - installs the ``epel`` repo if on a RPM-based platform
- - also installs a few other packages that don't require configuration (``htop``, ``fortunes``, ``fortunes-off``, ``fortunes-mario``)
+ - also installs a few other packages that don't require configuration which is the reason they are not included in the dotfiles repo (``htop`` and, depending on which platform this is run on one or some more packages connected to the `fortune` tool)
  - `stows <https://www.gnu.org/software/stow/>`_ all the dotfiles in the above repository into the users home directory (again, only for *zile* in this case)
- - creates a folder ``$HOME/.backups/zile`` if it doesn't exist already (needed because it is configured in the .zile file in the repo we checked out)
+ - creates a folder ``$HOME/.backups/zile`` if it doesn't exist already (needed because it is configured in the .zile file in the repo we checked out and zile does not create that dir itself)

-To read how all that works in more detail, please read the full documentation at XXX
+To read how all that works in more detail, please read the full documentation at: :ref:`Usage`

 You don't like executing random scripts on the internet?
 Yeah, me neither.
-Read here: XXX.
+Read here: :ref:`Trust`

 Supported platforms
 -------------------